dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-04-03-inalienable-property-rights.md

 prosper, and who must perish.

-This is why questions on the control and issuance of money are first and foremost *ethical* questions.\[2\] It is a moral problem, not a technical one.
+This is why questions on the control and issuance of money are first and foremost *ethical* questions.[^hulsmann] It is a moral problem, not a technical one.

-\[Footnote 1: This injustice is called the \'Cantillion Effect\' and is especially pronounced in fiat money because fiat money can be printed out of thin air.
+[^cantillion]: This injustice is called the \'Cantillion Effect\' and is especially pronounced in fiat money because fiat money can be printed out of thin air.
 For monies like gold or bitcoin, there is no free lunch since the money is not made up.
 One has to dig it out of the ground.
 The fact that this ground is mathematical, as is the case with Bitcoin, doesn\'t matter much.
-If you have to perform work to find new units, the money is *not* fiat money.\]
+If you have to perform work to find new units, the money is *not* fiat money.

-\[Footnote 2: Jörg Guido Hülsmann, *The Ethics of Money Production*\]
+[^hulsmann]: Jörg Guido Hülsmann, *The Ethics of Money Production*

 The nature of money is as multifaceted as it is elusive.
 Without a deep understanding of money and an appreciation for its importance, it is